piexplorerpi/piexplorerpi.github.io/doc/development.md

-# 🚀 Development Guide - Pi Decentralized Government Project
+# 🚀 Development Guide - PI BLOCK & DAPPS EXPLORER Project

 This document provides instructions for setting up and developing the project in both local and containerized environments.